LordAries1972/CPGE/README.md

 ## Known Issues
 These are the following known issues and will be resolved as humanly possible.

-1) Running the RenderFrame() call as a thread is having conflict issues.
-Locking mechanism needs to be investigated thoroughly.
+1) None Known at the moment.

 ## Getting Started